cvita/this-vs-that/README.txt

-Third iteration of “This vs. That” from 12-2-2016
+Fourth iteration of “This vs. That” from 12-5-2016